EMD 197 - Emergency Medical Technician

 EMD 410 - Critical Care

-This course provides students with the clinical knowledge and skills competencies necessary to provide pre-hospital critical care for both adult and pediatric patients.
+This course provides students with the clinical knowledge and skills competencies necessary to provide prehospital critical care for both adult and pediatric patients.
 Upon completion of this course, students will be prepared to sit for the Critical Care Paramedic exam.
-The course will prepare you to deliver advanced critical care in the out of hospital setting, including interfacility transfer of critically ill patients, as well as response to scene calls for critically ill or injured patients.
+The course will prepare you to deliver advanced critical care in the out-of-hospital setting, including the interfacility transfer of critically ill patients, as well as response to scene calls for critically ill or injured patients.
 You will learn from critical care providers and Emergency Medicine Physicians, as well as other experts who will teach you to perform the appropriate patient assessments.
-This will include how to perform invasive out of hospital care.
-The course is delivered online with in person skills sessions and clinical time in the ICU.
-Course prerequisites or Co-requisites are required for enrollment: 1) Paramedic certification or licensure valid throughout the end date of the course with 2 years-experience; or Registered Nurse with at least two years emergency or ICU experience, or a combined 2 years of EMS and ER/ICU.
+This will include how to perform invasive out-of-hospital care.
+The course is delivered online with in-person skills sessions and clinical time in the ICU.
+Course prerequisites or co-requisites are required for enrollment: 1) Paramedic certification or licensure valid throughout the end date of the course with two years experience; or Registered Nurse with at least two years of emergency or ICU experience, or a combined two years of EMS and ER/ICU.
 2) Current ACLS certification, and current PRPP/PALS/Pedi-BTLS (One).